 Key nutrients: Protein from the edamame

 25. Maple Cinnamon Roasted Squash

 Sweet squash features in some of our favorite fall side dishes; we see no reason it can’t make the leap into our healthy sweet snacking lives.
 Follow Naturally Ella’s lead and add maple syrup, cinnamon, and butter to healthy squash to make a snack that’s better than candy.
-For a nutritious no-stick solution, try Compound Cooking Oil, which features avocado, coconut, sesame, and olive oil.

 Key nutrients: Fiber from the squash, vitamins E and K from the sesame oil and Omega-3s and Omega-6s from the other oils

 Nutrition Stripped slices apples into rounds and whips up some raw caramel sauce to make a healthy sweet snack.
 Make it and eat it with zero guilt.
 Experiment with all the different apple varieties out there until you find your favorite caramel-and-apple pairing and sprinkle on a little Pink Himalayan Salt to top off this sweet and savory snack.

 Key nutrients: Fiber from the apples